 You’re gonna need a bigger boat, said Chief Brody.

 In this instance, you would fit the comma within the italicized text, as you would any other punctuation in the dialogue.
 Only the quote is italicized; the speaker remains unitalicized.
-The drawback of this formatting is that your dialogue might be confused with the character’s internal thoughts, which should also be italicized.
+The drawback of this formatting is that your dialogue might be confused with the character’s inner dialogue, which should also be italicized.

 Finally, your dialogue formatting can eschew the use of quotation marks and italics.
 In this case, you would indent any part of the text that is dialogue, and leave narration un-indented.